 Fluctuations in the axial position of the microscope focal plane during the collection of sequential images from living cells is one of the most serious and frequently encountered problems in time-lapse microscopy.
 Often termed focus drift, changes to the microscope focal plane usually occur due to temperature variations in the imaging chamber or within the room in which the instrument is housed.
 A variety of commercially available software and hardware solutions have been introduced by the microscope and aftermarket manufacturers to contend with focus drift.
 Several of the hardware devices are autofocus systems that measure the distance between the objective front lens and the specimen by sensing light or sound reflected from the lower surface of coverslip (closest surface to the objective).
 This approach can be hampered, however, when high resolution oil immersion objectives are used, due to loss of contrast and reflectivity as the sensing light passes through the oil.
 The most advanced autofocus systems use low intensity near-infrared laser or light emitting diode (LED) sources to reflect a beam of illumination through the objective and onto the upper surface of the coverslip (supporting the cells and bathed by the culture medium), subsequently recovering the reflected light with the objective and passing it onto a detector that controls a feedback circuit to adjust the position of the objective in relation to the coverslip-culture medium interface.

 Proprietary and aftermarket microscope autofocus systems can compensate for focus drift produced by temperature fluctuations (as discussed above), gravity, viscosity changes in immersion media, and vibration.
-The most advanced systems operate by continuously comparing the image acquired at the current axial position with a reference image that was gathered during setup.
+The most advanced systems, such as the Nikon Perfect Focus System operate by continuously comparing the image acquired at the current axial position with a reference image that was gathered during setup.
 The reference is usually the reflection pattern obtained from the coverslip, whose intensity is easily measured with a specialized sensor circuit.
 The microscope axial control is then able to compensate for thermal and mechanical drift to reposition the coverslip in the original focal plane, thus providing sharp focus.
 The operator can define a specific value (termed offset) for the desired axial focus, which often deviates from the exact position of the coverslip interface with aqueous tissue culture media or buffers.
 Autofocus systems can correct focus drift in a timeframe of milliseconds, a clear advantage over software-based algorithms, which often take several seconds (and can produce significant phototoxicity and photobleaching).